clueboard/milc/docs/configuration.md

 MILC uses [ConfigParser](https://docs.python.org/3/library/configparser.html) to store configuration values.
 We've mapped the section names to subcommands, and values passed as CLI arguments will be automatically populated to keys named after the argument.

+Configuration options for the main `cli.entrypoint()` are set in `cli.config.general`.
+If you do not have any subcommands you will find all of your config options here.

 # Reading Config Values

 You can read config values using either attribute or dictionary notation.
 If a key does not exist in the configuration you will get `None` as the value.